nyorain/vil/docs/own/ideas.md

 - time critical functions: Gui::Draw, command hook recording, freeBlocks etc and track them via DebugStats.
 When they get too large show something via imgui in debug mode (e.g. the needed time in red).

+- hide shader debugger behind config feature?
+	- adds a whole new library and isn't ready yet at all. and might never really be ready, it's more of an experiment anyways